ryanrudes/wikimedia-commons-dataset/README.md

   * Issues:
     1. Parser does not search for categories listed on split pages.
 If a page on Wikimedia Commons lists a large number of categories, it is often split into two or more pages.
 The parser is not designed to search for these yet.

-- __v1.6__: This version has been completed, I just forgot to post it.
-I'll do that soon.
-It fixes issue #1 from v1.5. v1.6 is the final version.
+- __v1.6__: <br/>
+  * Updates since v1.5:
+    1. Fixed issue #1 from v1.5
+    2. Implemented multithreading, which increased the average rate of the data scraper by approx. 3-4x
+  * Issues: No known bugs have been found in this version thus far.